 It’s sensible to make sure that your monitor is displaying colours using the Adobe RGB space so that you can edit your photos accurately.

-It is possible to get an sRGB monitor but remember, due to the size of this space you’ll never see an accurate representation of what your colours will look like when printing photos, unless you are always sending your photos to companies that print using sRGB printers.
+It is possible to get an sRGB monitor but remember due to the size of this colour space you’ll never see an accurate representation of what your colours will look like when printing photos unless you are always sending your photos to companies that print using sRGB printers.

-Ultimately it’s best to check with your printers (or your home printer) which colour mode it uses to print photos.
+Ultimately it’s best to check with your printers (or your home printer) which colour space it uses to print photos.

-If the printer is using CMYK (a small colour space), then printing an image that’s saved in Adobe RGB (a large colour space) can lead to dull-looking images.
+Printing an image that’s saved in Adobe RGB (a large colour space) but it the printer is using CMYK (a small colour space) can lead to dull-looking images.

 sRGB is the best profile for posting images on the web.
 Some browsers can’t handle anything besides sRGB anyway.